MikeHopley/ftl-ships-guide/kestrel-c.md

 subtitle: The Swallow
 ---

-Treat it as a weaker Lanius A (no hacking) or Kestrel A (weaker weapons).

 You have little to sell, and a single hit to weapons makes your offence very weak.
 Typically rush shields and then look for a weapon.
 Rushing shields also means more chances for early crew kills.

 Opening with a weapons buffer is also a good option, but I *think* the shield upgrades are safer overall ([explanation](/#weapons-buffer)).
 Do get the weapons buffer when you can, but not if it might stop you buying a weapon.